sabakavtaradze/platform/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## TikTok OAuth flow

+- TikTok Login Kit only accepts the registered redirect URI `https://wbless.org/api/tiktok/callback` (the public backend).
+- After your backend finishes the OAuth exchange it should redirect to the Angular app.
+During local work it must redirect to `http://localhost:4200/tiktok/connected?success=true`; in production it should redirect to `https://wbless.org/tiktok/connected?success=true`.
+- The Angular route `/tiktok/connected` reuses the TikTok callback component so the user sees follower data after the server redirect.